 Congratulations to the Bronze Group ‘A’ who walked around Cheshire for their practice expedition.
 Although most groups got lost at some point, and many had tired legs or blisters, the expedition was a great success and has prepared them for their final assessment on 27th June.

-Following the tragic death of Wirral teenager Sophie Jones and the make-up free 'selfies' that thousands have taken part in via social networking sites, the Sixth Form girls were inspired to come into school without an ounce of make up on.
-As they are naturally beautiful, they then managed to raise an amazing £150 in the first hour.
+Following the tragic death of Wirral teenager Sophie Jones and the make-up free 'selfies' that thousands have taken part in via social networking sites, the Sixth Form girls were inspired to come into school without an ounce of make up on. they managed to raise an amazing £150 in the first hour.

 Pictured here are members of 8WT during their Friday morning registration, as they Drop Everything And Read.